The 1997 Monaco GP: Michael Schumacher’s 23rd Career Win

 Take a look at the start and the race summary:

-Despite leading the race, the track witnessed something only Schumacher knew how to conquer – rain.
+During the race, the track witnessed something only Schumacher knew how to conquer convincingly – rain.
 The wet track added to Schumacher’s dominance.
 He had already earned the nickname of Rainmaster after his fantastic run in the 1996 Spanish GP, and he was expected to reign in Monaco too.

 Schumacher did not disappoint his fans.
 He found a gear in the Ferrari which nobody knew the car had and raced ahead of the pack.
 There was no question of any car catching up as the leading title rivals Williams saw both their cars retiring.
 Now, it was just Michael and the other competing cars.
 Much like the Spanish GP of the previous year, Michael was in a league of his own.